 The park also features manicured gardens, ponds, and a wide water fountain that lights up and dances to Filipino tunes by sunset.
 The park area is also home to a network of National Museums that you can visit.

-Sit atop a colorful jeepney as it cruises along winding roads in Banaue and views of dramatic mud-walled rice terraces leave you in awe.
+Sit in a colorful jeepney as it cruises along winding roads in Banaue, and views of dramatic mud-walled rice terraces leave you in awe.

 The Ifugao people were highly skilled in carving both wood and mountainsides.
-The Banaue Rice Terraces is listed as a UNESCO World Heritage Site, and it offers spectacular views of emerald hues during the rice-growing seasons of April-May and October-November.
+The Banaue Rice Terraces is listed as a UNESCO World Heritage Site.
+It offers spectacular views of emerald hues during the rice-growing seasons of April-May and October-November.